njohnso6/nia_snakemake_class/04_scalability/A.md

 A profile specified by name on the command line is searched for in $HOME/.config/snakemake.
 Alternatively profiles can be specified by path:
 `snakemake --cores 8 --profile ~/snakemake_profile`

+If you do all of the exercises in the exercise folder, know that some use a profile that is a little out of date.
+Not a huge deal.

 There is a Biowulf-specific profile that contains all the boilerplate code to make deploying large-scale workflows to Biowulf simple.

 In your home directory, go ahead and clone Biowulf's Snakemake profile